Galion Falls, a beautiful waterfall

 As usual, I will tell you everything you need to know about the practical aspects of the hike.

-How to get to the Chute du Galion and find your way around?
+How to get to Galion Falls and find your way around

 My usual quick recap.
 Of course, you will have to go to the island of Guadeloupe first.
 I’ve been using the Skyscanner flight comparator for more than 10 years now and it always allows me to find great prices.